Bathroom Tile Ideas for Creating a Spa Environment

-A relaxing spa environment in your master bath is probably just what you need to unwind after a busy day.
-When creating your personal spa, think of decor and elements that are relaxing to you.
-Do you prefer a simple, Zen-like atmosphere with few distractions, or is the ambiance of a Tuscan villa more your style?
-You can also improvise with existing features of your bathroom and home architecture.
-For example, if you find nature calming but your bathroom lacks views of the outdoors, go with bathroom tile ideas that help bring nature inside.
+A relaxing spa environment in your master bathroom is what you need after a busy day.
+When creating your personal spa, think of décor and elements that are relaxing to you.
+Do you prefer a simple, serene atmosphere with few distractions, or is the ambiance of a Tuscan villa more your style?

-If simple spaces help you relax, try going for a monochromatic look.
+If minimalistic spaces help you to relax, go for a monochromatic look.
 You can achieve visual and textural interest by using multiple sizes or shapes of tile in a single or similar color.
-As an example, tile the lower half of the walls with Color Appeal subway tile, then add a trim of mosaic tile in the same color.
-You can use the same mosaic tile as an accent around mirrors or alcoves.
-You can also enhance monochromatic color schemes by adding glass or metallic tile accents in similar or contrasting colors.
+For example, tile the lower half of the walls with Color Appeal subway tile, then add a mosaic tile trim in the same color.
+You can also use the same mosaic tile as an accent around mirrors or alcoves.
+Furthermore, spruce up a monochromatic color scheme by adding glass or metallic tile accents in similar or contrasting colors.

-A key theme in spa design is peaceful relaxation, but you don't have to limit your bathroom tile ideas to simple choices and solid colors.
-A great way to add some edginess is to incorporate metallic tile into your design.
-For example, you could create a soothing environment using pale neutrals and accent one wall with a soft metallic patterned tile such as Graphic Effects in Grayscale or an even softer pattern such as Aspect Almond.
-You can also place tile in an unusual configuration.
-For example, consider placing traditional subway tile vertically instead of horizontally.
-Try mixing it up on large expanses of wall to create visual interest and avoid a monotonous look.
+Want to add an edge to your spa retreat?
+If so, incorporate metallic tile into your design.
+Although the key theme in spa design is peace and relaxation, you don't have to limit your bathroom tile designs to simple or solid colors.
+For example, create a soothing environment using neutrals and accent one wall with a soft metallic patterned tile such as Alair.
+You can also arrange tile in an unusual configuration to give it that extra oomph.
+For example, place traditional subway tile vertically instead of horizontally or mix it up on large walls to create visual interest and break up monotonous looks.

-Try recreating the feeling of soothing sand and calming waves in your bathroom.
-You can do this by choosing blue and green tiles for your bath or shower surround, and picking neutral, sandy tones for the floor and walls.
-Try going with tiles that have rounded edges, such as Felicity hexagonal mosaic tile, which resembles the sea and will add dimension to your seascape getaway.
+To create a feeling of soothing sand and calming waves in your bathroom, choose blue and green tiles for your bath or shower surround, then pick neutral, sandy tones for the floor and walls.
+Use tiles that have rounded edges for a softer look, such as hexagonal mosaic tile, which resembles the sea and adds dimension to your seascape spa getaway.

-Whether you're coming up with bathroom tile ideas for your own home or a client, taking time to understand what represents relaxation to you or your client is essential.
-This will help you build a retreat that's meaningful and enjoyable for those who spend time there.
-If you're trying to choose between several ideas for a spa, check out our Inspiration Gallery for help finding the right tile products for your project.
+Whether you're designing a spa retreat for your own home or a client, understanding what represents relaxation to you or your client is essential.
+Knowing this will help you create a space that is meaningful, enjoyable and relaxing for those who spend time there.
+If you're stuck and need ideas for an at-home spa, check out our Inspiration Gallery for help finding the right tile products for your project.